arogyakoirala/destruction/README.md

 We are now ready to proceed with model training and optimization.

 ### Step-by-step setup

 In the setup step, for each city:

 1. We first isolate the analysis region, by using the shapefiles for settlement regfons and no-analysis zone.
 We also use an image (any image) from the city to crop the analysis region into the image bounds.
 2. We then divide this analysis region into patches of 128 pixels, and randomly assign patches to the train, test, and validation set.
 This is the sampling step.
 We store thijs information in a raster file called {city}_sample.tif inside the `data/{city}/others/` folder

-> Steps one and two are automatically carried out my running sample.py and specifying the city as a parameter: `python sample.py --city aleppo`
+> Steps one and two are automatically carried out my running sample.py and specifying the city as a parameter.
+[Ensure that the python environment is loaded](#environment-setup) and then run: `python sample.py --city aleppo`

 3. We then proceed to label augmentation at the patch level.
 This is done using the damage annotations shapefiles and the sampling raster.
 The result will be patch-level rasters for each imagery date, which will be stored in the `/data/{city}/labels` folder.

-> For label augmentation, use: `python label.py --city aleppo`.
+> For label augmentation, [ensure that the python environment is loaded](#environment-setup) and then run: `python label.py --city aleppo`.
 >
 > **Check:** *To check if this worked correctly, you can open any label raster (from) `/data/{city}/labels` folder in QGIS and overlay the damage annotation shapefile.
 TUse visual inspection to validate if label assignment has been done correctly.*